Rita Ora Flaunts Thigh Gap & Endless Pins In Sultry Throwback Photo On Instagram

 In the photo caption, the artist described her filming experience in the young, new country as “one of my best memories.”
 At the time when “Shine Ya Light” came out, Kosovo had been officially recognized as an independent state for just four years, after adopting its declaration of independence from Serbia on February 17, 2008.

-In the snapshot, the chart-topping bombshell showcased her flawless figure in a skimpy T-shit and thigh-high black boots.
+In the snapshot, the chart-topping bombshell showcased her flawless figure in a skimpy T-shirt and thigh-high black boots.
 The English beauty shone her light on a dark street in Kosovo, standing up amid a group of bikers to put her message across.

 The “Hot Right Now” hitmaker flaunted her endless pins, posing with her legs slightly spread to better show off her fabulous footwear.
 The thigh-skimming boots showcased a bit of toned skin, drawing all the attention to the thigh gap.